 Another of my favorite classic Christmas decorations to make every year are scented pine cones.
 Gather pine cones from your yard, shake out any extra debris, dirt or seeds and add them to a container or bag.
 Spritz with a blend of alcohol and cinnamon essential oils to create a scented pine cone to display as a centerpiece, in bowls on side tables or added to a wreath.

 These are some of the best classic Christmas decorations to make every year with your kids, or just on your own.
-Not only do they make your home feel cozy and warm, they will help get you back into the holiday spirit.
+Not only do they make your home feel cozy and warm, but they will also help get you back into the holiday spirit.